 How could I refuse such a pleading expression?

-It’s logical,” I said.
+“It’s logical,” I said.
 “He is adding more wood to the fire under the giant paella pan for an initial high temperature to heat the olive oil.
 When the oil is sizzling, he will add the bucket loads of chicken and pork and stir them around with the massive wooden spatula, so they don’t burn.
 When the meat is nearly cooked, he will add squid and after a couple more minutes stirring, the stock.”

 “Wot is the stock made of?” said blondie.